Caltech-IPAC/pyNEID/README.md

 This package provides API access to the NEID Archive: neid.ipac.caltech.edu

+The package can be installed from PiPy: `pip install pyneid`

 With pyNEID you can:
   - log in using your NEID Archive credentials, or use without login for access to public data only
   - query the archive for tables of L0, L1, and L2 metadata